FlickerSoul/universe.observer/projects/toys/soundscape/index.md

 ### The Audio Team

-I worked in the audio team, along with Raimund, because I think the audio part is the most challenging and interesting component of the app.
+I worked in the audio team, along with Raimund, because I think the audio part, being one of the key components in the app, is the most challenging and interesting component of the app.
 It turned put to be true, because unlike iOS which provides many AMAZING high-level and yet POWERFUL audio APIs and access to AirPods' head tracking sensors, Android has